makortel/cmssw/PerfTools/AllocMonitor/README.md

 ### PhaseAllocMonitor

 This service registers a monitor at the end of service construction, and on a predefined set of other signals that correspond to framework's "phases".
-Each such signal corresponds to global synchronization point of the framework.
+Each such signal corresponds to a global synchronization point of the framework.
 This can be useful to understand how memory is being used in different phases of a job.
 The monitor reports the following quantities measured during the period from the previous signal to the current signal

 | Field | Description |
 |-------|-------------|